slivering/VinaSmol-Unaite/vinasmol/training/dataset/README.md

 The final results are written into `./data/vi-all/deduped`, `./data/en-all/deduped` and `./data/code-all/deduped`.
 Additional logs and statistics about filters and removals can be found in the `./data/` directory.

+TODO: write code and document about datasets moved for annealing: pes2o, openwebmath, stackmathqa

 ## Create the data mixture